Novel coronavirus era racing, 2020

 Logan's Top of Utah Marathon start, 2020

 Covid-19 has had a huge impact on races throughout the US.
 Many have been canceled, or postponed to next year.
-Except for one 10K in October, my running season has ended for the year.
+My running season has ended for the year.
 Each race I competed in had a unique way to go forward during a pandemic.
 Here is a summary of my running adventures.

 Salt Lake Half Marathon, May, 2020